cdamore/FlapPyBird-1/README.md

 Video Demo
 ----------
-Not the best video quality, but it can be seen that over 40 generations the best bird learns to play Flappy Bird almost perfectly. https://www.youtube.com/watch?v=xfXqg3T5piY
+Not the best video quality, but it can be seen that over 40 generations the best bird learns to play Flappy Bird almost perfectly:

+https://www.youtube.com/watch?v=xfXqg3T5piY

 Try it Yourself